lucasktlee/posts/drafts/3-ASEAN-e-commerce-observations.md

 ### Fragmentation

-It barely needs mentioning that Southeast Asia is a fragmented market consisting of ten countries with very different levels of economic development, legal systems, cultures, and languages.
+I have already mentioned that Southeast Asia is a fragmented market consisting of ten countries with very different levels of economic development, legal systems, cultures, and languages.

+The _differences_ among the Southeast Asian countries and between Southeast Asia and the rest of the world requires **local management teams** that are deeply aware of the conditions in their local markets.
+Southeast Asia is, in my view, too _different;_ expatriate investment professionals are too far removed from the day-to-day experience of living in Southeast Asia.
+Most of Southeast Asia, beyond the confines of the large urban centers such as Kuala Lumpur, Bangkok, Singapore and Jakarta, is a world of small towns and villages, poor electrical and communications infrastructure, and limited transportation infrastructure and logistics facilities.

+Indeed, when hiring to fill positions in its private equity and infrastructure investment teams in Southeast Asia, a key criterion Partners Group used was investing and/or operating experience in Southeast Asia.
+The same applies, with even greater urgency, to startups and established multinational corporations: their management teams must be local, and must _understand_ at an almost bone-deep level the conditions on the ground.

+Moreover, this fragmentation poses a strategic question for startups and established multinational corporations alike: Should it attempt to enter all the major Southeast Asian countries simultaneously, or focus its attention on gaining market share in one country in Southeast Asia before expanding to other countries.

 ### Mobile